 d.
-Describe how you would ensure that an incident, for example, a child being injured, would be explained effectively to the child's parents/guardians.
-Include what you think you would need to consider.
-[Approximate word count: 50-70 words]
+Describe how you would effectively communicate an incident, such as a child being injured, to the child's parents or guardians.
+Include the key factors you would need to consider in this process.

 Assessor Instructions: Students must describe how to effectively communicate a child being injured to the child's parents/guardians.
 The responses will vary and be in the student's own words but will reflect the benchmark answer.